stockx/BubbleRankingIndicator/README.md

 ##<a name="features"> Features </a>

-- [x] Fully supports AutoLayout.
+- [x] Supports AutoLayout.
 - [x] Supports any number of ranks as long as they fit within the bounds of the view.
-- [x] Customize background images of all ranks.
+- [x] Supports customizing background images of all ranks.
 - [x] Supports being created either in code or a Storyboard.

 <a name="installation"> Installation </a>